Ferris-Labs/site-draft/content/en/docs/User Guide/UI_generator.md

 ---
 title: "UI Generator"
 linkTitle: "UI Generator"
+tags: [ui, executor, packages]
+categories: []
 weight: -14
 description: >-
   Overview and "How to" generate UIs in a simplified and automated approach.
 ---

 The UI Generator has the ability to facilitate and automate manual processes in order to define step by step what has to be done.
-Based on definition of models, views and interfaces within the code, the generator will create UI automatically considering the configuration of modules as well.
+Based on the definition of models, views and interfaces within the code, the generator creates pages automatically considering the configuration of modules as wel.

-Another script which has the ability to generate  UIs will be added to the package already created previously "Test Package with Scripts".
-This process will work as follows:
+Following the example setup from the Executor / Executions section, another script which has the ability to generate UIs will be added to the package already created previously "Test Package with Scripts".
+This process works as follows:

-1. Click on Executions -> Packages to open the list of packages
+1. Navigate to Executions -> Packages to open the list of packages

 2. Click on the edit icon to open the package/execution details